 In September of 2017, changes were issued to the COSO Enterprise Risk Management framework.
 These changes will not be eligible for testing until Q2 of 2018 (April 1, 2018).

 Blueprints: In alignment with the authoritative literature updates for nongovernmental and not-for-profit organizations (NGNPO), Area I, C, 4 (Statement of Functional Expenses) and similar tasks have been removed from the FAR Blueprints for 2018.

 Note: The terms “unrestricted,” “temporarily restricted,” and “permanently restricted” have been removed from any representative NGNPO related tasks.

-Content: FAR will undergo the most significant changes in 2018, with the most prominent alterations to Revenue Recognition.
-Here is the full list of updates, all that will be eligible for testing Q1 of 2018:
+Content: FAR will underwent the most significant changes in 2018, with the most prominent alterations to Revenue Recognition.
+Here is the full list of updates, all that were eligible for testing Q1 of 2018:

 - Revenue Recognition (ASU 2014-09, 2015-14, 2016-08, 2016-10, 2016-12, 2017-05, 2017-10)

 - Financial Instruments—Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities (ASU 2016-01)